What Labour's election victory means for Edinburgh Fringe political comedians - ExBulletin

 Although he admits the election result required some hasty rewrites, Forde – who has two shows at the arts festival – says a Labour government that can be mocked feels like a novelty.

-“I've only really done these kinds of shows under a Conservative government, so to have a new government, a new plethora of characters to poke fun at and make fun of, is actually a big relief, because coming back to a Conservative government year after year – as much as I'm grateful to the Conservatives for writing so much of my material – it's time for all of us to move on.”
+“I've only really done these shows under a Conservative government, so to have a new government, a new plethora of characters to poke fun at and make fun of, is actually a big relief, because coming back to a Conservative government year after year – although I'm grateful to the Conservatives for writing so much of my material – it's time for all of us to move on.”

 But is it so nice to try to imitate the new Prime Minister?